antonmry/dotfiles/private_Documents/shortcuts.md

-dw                     : until the start of the next word de                     : to the end of the current word ce                     : change to the end of the word O                      : Open above the line dtc                    : Delete To the next C ci}                    : Change Inside the curly braces cf,                    : Change Forward to and include the comma di”                    : Delete Inside the quotes ya’                    : Yank Around single quotes gi                     : Go toethe last place with Insert mode g;                     : go to the last place gU{motion}             : example: gUaw -> word under cursor uppercase d/palabro<cr>          : delete until "palabro"
+dw                     : until the start of the next word de                     : to the end of the current word ce                     : change to the end of the word dtc                    : Delete To the next C ci}                    : Change Inside the curly braces cf,                    : Change Forward to and include the comma di”                    : Delete Inside the quotes ya’                    : Yank Around single quotes

+O                      : Open above the line gi                     : Go to the last place with Insert mode g;                     : go to the last place gU{motion}             : example: gUaw -> word under cursor uppercase d/palabro<cr>          : delete until "palabro"
 %norm A*               : command to per each line (%) execute (norm) A* (add * in the end)

+<C-o>                  : go to the previous jump
+<C-i>                  : go to the next jump
+%                      : go or back inside matching ),], or } .

 # Transform
 U                      : uppercase in visual